 Berlekamp, Plambeck, Ottaway, Aaron Siegel and Spight (work in progress) use top-down thermography to analyze the three piece positions.
 What about more pieces?
+Cazenave and Nowakowski (this volume) show that the position L.L.R.R is ± 4 but that L.L...R.R and L.L....R.R are draws by superko (repetition of the board position after more than 2 moves).

-B3 (40).
-Chess.
-Noam Elkies [2002] has examined Dawson's Chess, but played under usual Chess rules, so that capture is not obligatory.
+B3.
+(40) Chess.
+Noam Elkies [2002] has examined Dawson's chess, but played under usual Chess rules, so that capture is not obligatory.

-He would still welcome progress with his conjecture that the value \k occurs for all k in (ordinary Chess) pawn endings on sufficiently large chessboards.
+He would still welcome progress with his conjecture that the value k occurs for all k in (ordinary chess) pawn endings on sufficiently large chessboards.